The Human Ecology Difference

 - Retailing and Consumer Science

-SoHE offers Textile and Design certificate.
+Plus, a Textile and Design certificate.

 As part of a Research I institution, SoHE faculty members have national reputations in their fields of study and are highly committed to nurturing future scholars and practitioners.
 They conduct research and mentor students to address issues that cross disciplinary lines.

-The School of Human Ecology has a strong tradition of outreach and counts several faculty members with budgeted extension appointments among its ranks.
+SoHE has a strong tradition of outreach and counts several faculty members with budgeted extension appointments among its ranks.
 But all faculty members devote time and resources to ensuring their work benefits others beyond the campus.
 These efforts reflect the Wisconsin Idea, the notion that the university’s boundaries are those of the state, nation, and beyond.